-All reports submitted by members shall be truthful, no member shall report or cause to be reported any false information in a report, knowing that the same is false.
-All reports submitted by members shall be complete and accurate with all information contained within proper and correct to the best of the member's knowledge and belief, after exercising reasonable care.
+- All reports submitted by members shall be truthful, no member shall report or cause to be reported any false information in a report, knowing that the same is false.
+All reports submitted by members shall be complete and accurate with all information contained within proper and correct to the best of the member's knowledge and belief, after exercising reasonable care. - 2.
+Reports are to be submitted within four (4) days of the incident or by the end of the month whichever comes first.
+Exceptions; - 3.
+Part 1 Crimes (Homicide, Sexual Assault, Robbery, Aggravated Assault, Burglary, Larceny, Auto Theft, and Arson) as well as overdose and use of force reports are to be completed by the end of the shift.